Store dry arugula in an open container with a paper towel over it. Do not wash until ready to eat!

 Store in an open container with a damp paper towel over them.

-Roots with green tops can be stored in the refrigerator.
 Remove the green tops before you store them; the tops draw moisture from the root and can dehydrate it.

 Wash and drain spinach before you store it.
 Store spinach in an open container, loosely wrapped in paper towels.
 Store in the crisper drawer of the fridge.
 Spinach likes it cool!